How do you know if you’re looking for passive income vs residual income? And what’s the difference between the two?

 - You had to buy the stock shares to receive the dividend payments

-- You had to investment money into a CD to receive interest
+- You had to invest money into a CD to receive interest

-- You had to investment in a stake of the company to make a partnership and receive a cut of the earnings
+- You had to invest in a stake of the company to make a partnership and receive a cut of the earnings

-While passive income takes some initial investment, residual income differs by not requiring any financial investment at all.
+While passive income takes some initial monetary investment, residual income differs by receiving income after you do some initial work.

-- Selling something over the Internet that doesn’t belong to you (and the website didn’t cost anything either) such as with an affiliate program
+- Creating blog posts or articles to sell something over the Internet that doesn’t belong to you such as with an affiliate program

 - Royalties from a song you recorded

 One could argue that “time” was certainly invested in each one of these activities, so that’s where the difference between the two can become somewhat of a grey area.

 Needless to say, most of the time you would be fine using the two terms interchangeably since their definitions are so closely related.